dinhhuy258/sfm.nvim/README.md

 - `api.log.warn(message: string)`: Log a warning message
 - `api.log.error(message: string)`: Log an error message

+### Events

+- `api.event.dispatch(event_name: string, payload: table?)`: Dispatches an event with the given name and payload to all registered event handlers.

 Here's an example of how you might use the API provided by the `sfm` plugin in your own extension or configuration file:

 ```lua